brenns10/brennan.io/_drafts/whats-an-internet.md

 title: What's an Internet?
 layout: post
 todo:
-  - In the link layer, I really need to center my discussion around an analogy, like the dinner party one.
-The link and network layers are heavily complex, and having analogies is kinda what this article is all about.
   - Also, at the end of the link layer, I start to get really rushed.
 I'll definitely want to go over than and smooth out my writing.
   - The explanation of TCP could use an analogy - perhaps page numbering.